longturn/freeciv21/docs/Coding/hacking.rst

 client or by a quick player.
 An action is at the level where the rules apply.
 A sequence of actions is not an action.
 Parts of an action is not an action.

-Putting a Unit in a group so they quickly can select it with the rest of the Units in the group and the server can save what group a Unit belongs to is server side client state, not an action.
-The rules do not care what group a Unit belongs to.
-Adding a Unit to an army where the game rules treat Units in armies different from Units outside an army, for example by having them attack as one Unit, would be an action.
+Putting a unit in a group so they quickly can select it with the rest of the units in the group and the server can save what group a unit belongs to is server side client state, not an action.
+The rules do not care what group a unit belongs to.
+Adding a unit to an army where the game rules treat units in armies different from units outside an army, for example by having them attack as one unit, would be an action.

-Putting a Unit under the control of the auto-settlers server side agent is not an action.
+Putting a unit under the control of the auto-settlers server side agent is not an action.
 The player could modify his client to automatically give the same orders as auto-settlers would have given or even give those orders by hand.

 Leaving a destroyed :unit:`Transport` is not an action.
-The player cannot order a Unit to perform this action.
+The player cannot order a unit to perform this action.
-Having a Unit destroy its :unit:`Transport` and then leave it is an action.
+Having a unit destroy its :unit:`Transport` and then leave it is an action.
 Leaving a :unit:`Transport` "mid flight", no matter if it was destroyed or not, and having a certain probability of surviving to show up somewhere else is an action.